codebymarco/codebymarco/README.md

 ## 🚀 About Me

-- 💼 I'm an Fullstack Developer at Decidio GMBH.
+- 💼 I'm a Fullstack Developer at Decidio GMBH.
 - 🌍 Based in Durban, South Africa.
 - 💡 Passionate about Football, Coding, and Money.
 - 🎯 Currently working on My Portfolio Generator App.